vfarah-if/TerraformCloudFoundryExercise/README.md

 # Conclusion

 Why would anyone go with Terraform on Cloudfoundry?
 The declaritive syntax is easy to work with and the state and end result is easy to understand.
-If Cloudfoundry was to continue, I would absolutely go this way, but as this will
+Cloudfoundry is about to be discontinued, probably for something just as easy to edit and use, so as a provider for Terraform, I would stop using this, maybe focus on AWS or AWS copilot, trying to find parity with Cloudfoundry ease of deployment.